 Raw neem is generally too powerful for topical application and is best used as a soil soak.

-The byproducts of creating neem oil are known as neem cakes.
+The byproducts of creating neem oil hibiscus are known as neem cakes.

-These solids are often used as fertilizer and contain a 4-1-2 NPK ratio and fatty acids and several micronutrients.
+These solids are often used as fertilizer and contain a 4-1-2 NPK ratio, fatty acids, and several micronutrients.

-Using neem cakes can be as simple as breaking one up and mixing it with soil or water as directed on the package.
+Using neem cakes can be as simple as breaking one up and mixing it with soil or a gallon of water as directed on the package.

-The third type of neem is results from removing the Azadirachtin and is known as clarified hydrophobic neem oil.
+The third type of neem results from removing the Azadirachtin, known as clarified hydrophobic neem oil.

 This form of oil contains only trace amounts of Azadirachtin, ranging from .5 to 3% percent.

-This is the form of neem most often used in foliar sprays due to its more gentle nature.
+This form of neem is most often used in foliar sprays due to its gentleness.

 It affects insects directly by clogging their airways and causing them to suffocate.